-In the examples shown in Table 1 and Fig. 2, the inliers are rotated by 25 degrees and then translated using a randomized vector.
-The first example (first row in Table 1) is noise-free.
+In the examples shown in Table 1 and on Fig. 2 the inliers are rotated by 25^{0} and then translated using a randomized vector.
+The first example (first row in Table 1) is noise free.
 We simulated anisotropic Gaussian noise that was added to the inliers in the second and third examples.
-This noise is centered at each inlier location and is drawn from two 1D Gaussian probability distributions with two different variances along each dimension.
-The variances were allowed to vary between 10 and 100 percent of box bounding the set of observations.
-In all of the reported experiments, ECMPR-rigid was initialized with a null rotation angle (the identity matrix), a null translation vector, and with large variances.
+This noise is centered at each inlier location and is drawn from two one-dimensional Gaussian probability distributions with two different variances along each dimension.
+The variances were allowed to vary between 10% and 100% of box bounding the set of observations.
+In all the reported experiments, ECMPR-rigid was initialized with a null rotation angle (the identity matrix), a null translation vector, and with large variances.
 We used the same data with TriICP.
 Unlike our method, ICP methods require proper initialization, in particular in the presence of outliers.

 TriICP embeds multiple initializations using a random sampling strategy, which explains the large number of iterations of this method [5].

 Additionally, we performed a large number of trials with ECMPR-rigid in the anisotropic covariance case (second row in Table 1).
-The inliers are rotated with an angle that varies between 0 and 180 degrees.
-For each angle, we performed 1,000 trials.
-Figs. 4a, 4b, and 4c show the percentage of correct matches, the relative error in rotation, and the relative error in translation as a function of the ground-truth rotation angle between the sets of data and model points.
-The plotted curves correspond to the mean values and the variances computed over 1,000 trials for each rotation.
+The inliers are rotated with an angle that varies between 0^0 and 180^0 .
+For each angle we performed 1,000 trials.
+Fig. 4 shows the percentage of correct matches (a), the relative error in rotation (b), and the relative error in translation (c) as a function of the rotation angle between the set of data and model points.
+The plotted curves correspond to the mean values and to the variances computed over 1,000 trials for each rotation.

 ECMPR-rigid behaves very well in the presence of both high-amplitude anisotropic Gaussian noise and outliers.
 The anisotropic covariance model advocated in this paper yields better results than the isotropic model both in terms of parameter estimation and number of correct assignments.
-The errors in rotation and translation are consistent with the level of noise added to the inliers; overall, the performance of ECMPR-rigid is very robust in the presence of outliers.
-This is a crucial feature of the algorithm that directly conditions the robustness of ECMPR-articulated since the former resides in the inner loop of the latter.
+The errors in rotation and translation are consistent with the level of noise added to the inliers; Overall the performance of ECMPR-rigid is very robust in the presence of outliers.
+This is a crucial feature of the algorithm that directly conditions the robustness of ECMPR-articulated, since the former resides in the inner loop of the latter.